midzer/choices/README.md

 | `npm run css:watch`  | Watch SCSS files for changes.
 On a change, run build process |
 | `npm run css:build`  | Compile, minify and prefix SCSS files to CSS                 |

-## Contributions
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using npm scripts...bla bla bla

 ## License
 MIT License